AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 ====================

 One important aspect of Ada is to allow data to be as static as possible.
 OOP typically requires the use of pointer.
 The Max_Size proposal (https://github.com/QuentinOchem/ada-spark-rfcs/blob/max_size/considered/max_size.rst) is a independent proposal to allow polymorphic object residing in automatic memory section such as fields or stack.

+Some of the notations introduced could be extended to other types, such as protected or tasks type.

+The "with private;" notation should also be extended to nested packages, allowing to differenciate to nest the private part of a nested package in the private part of its enclosing package.